 Explaining divergences in growth and inflation is difficult to do reliably.
 Some may be cyclical, as economies grow rapidly and approach a danger zone for overheating.
 Some may also be due to an economic development catching-up process following closer integration.
+In the latter case, differences may be of up process following closer integration.
 In the latter case, differences may be of a longer-term structural nature, and will require a different type of policy attention.
-For policymakers, it is therefore important to separate between the two effects.
+For policymakers, it is therefore important to separate between the two effects

-Recent divergences in growth are likely due mostly to desynchronised business cycles (Italy and Germany slowing down, Ireland, Spain and Portugal accelerating, and Finland continuing its return to trend growth following an exceptionally severe recession).
-Inflation differences are also likely to have a substantial cyclical component, besides a structural component associated with an economic catching-up process of relatively poorer countries.
+Recent divergences in growth are likely due mostly to desynchronised business cycles (Italy and Germany slowing down, Ireland, Spain and Portuga P accelerating, and Finland continuing its return to trend growth following and exceptionally severe recession).
+Inflation differences are also likely to have $\frac{1}{2}$ substantial cyclical component, besides a structural component associated with an economic catching-up process of relatively poorer countries.

-While it has been debated whether the euro area should or should not strive to have a common business cycle, this discussion is rather academic.
-Business cycle divergences are temporary and by nature self-reversing, so that a euro area wide monetary policy will not systematically be either too tight or too loose for any individual country.
-Therefore, so long as the cyclical swings can be contained within acceptable bounds, the problem will eventually disappear.
+While it has been debated whether the euro area should or should not strive to have a common business cycle, this discussion is rather academic Business cycle divergences are temporary and by nature self-reversing, so that euro area wide monetary policy will not systematically be either too tight or too loose for any individual country.
+Therefore, so long as the cyclical swings can be contained within acceptable bounds, the problem will eventually disappears.
 Only extraordinary swings will probably require policy intervention beyond what is provided by automatic stabilisers.
 The crucial question is: what are the maximum acceptable bounds that can be tolerated for deviations from the euro area averages?